GLOBAL PROJECT - 2023/4

 |003||Deploy advanced decision-making skills to complex problems in international business management.||KCPT|

 |004||Work efficiently and effectively in multicultural teams across a range of boundaries to deliver required outcomes under time and resource constraint.||KCPT|

 |005||Communicate effectively and discuss complex ideas verbally and in writing.||KCPT|

 C - Cognitive/analytical

 K - Subject knowledge

 Methods of Teaching / Learning

 The learning and teaching strategy is designed on the principles of project-based experiential pedagogy and thus combines research-informed academic content with applied learning through project work.
 Learning and teaching are research-led and follows a student-focused, experiential, flipped-classroom methodology with online elements.
 It comprises seminars and group discussions.
 It also includes active and self-directed learning – both group and individual.
 Prior to attending the seminar, students are expected to undertake the essential reading and complete any set work for the sessions.
 The project work, which is the basis of both active learning and module assessment, is designed to give students the experience of working in an international and cross-cultural context.
-Together with dedicated group project tutorials – run face-to-face or online (synchronously) - these sessions are designed to support student learning through project work and provide formative feedback in preparation for the assessment.
+Together with dedicated group project tutorials –- these sessions are designed to support student learning through project work and provide formative feedback in preparation for the assessment.